 Statistics revealed that 43% of the UK’s population had gambled at some point in 2022.
 Studies have shown that typically men are more likely to gamble than women, and that substance use or depression can factor into problem gambling.
 But what’s driving the steady increase in betting?

 The stress and boredom of Covid-19 lockdowns also had a significant impact on gambling practices among Brits, as remote betting soared from $4 billion in 2019-2020 to $5 billion in 2020-2021.
-While this figure dropped slightly in 2021-2022, rates have remained higher than they were prior to the pandemic.
+While this figure has dropped slightly, rates have remained higher than they were prior to the pandemic.
 The most popular forms of online gambling being online casinos and sports betting.

 Anti-gambling campaigners say that betting around popular sports like football normalises gambling, with pervasive betting-related advertisements luring in first-time gamblers with potentially devastating consequences.